AdrSuns/Unity2D-Node/README.md

 Inherits from Monobehavior

-How to get a Node:
+How to get a Node:\n
 1.Signify a Unity class inheriting from Node.

+    public class GameControl : Node

 2.Attach the script to an object to allow single uses.

 What it can do: